-Can I get the protein-based COVID-19 vaccine if I am pregnant or breastfeeding?
+Can I get the protein-based COVID-19 vaccine if I How can I manage side effects? am pregnant or breastfeeding?

 Yes, you can get a protein-based COVID-19 vaccine if you are pregnant or breastfeeding.
 However, research shows that mRNA vaccines are the safest type of COVID-19 vaccines to get during pregnancy.
 There is more to learn about getting a protein-based COVID-19 vaccine when you are pregnant or breastfeeding.